Trust-Company-of-America/tca_puppet-chsec/README.md

 * chsec

 Parameters
-* name: This is the name of the attribute, ie. "minage" in /etc/security/user.
+* attribute: This is the thing to change, ie. "minage" in /etc/security/user.
 * value: This is the value the attribute should be set to.
 * file: This is the file that the attribute lives in.
 * stanza:  This is the stanza the value should be set for.